Cyber Attack Insurance FAQs

 October 3, 2017

-If you own a business and you haven’t thought about cyber insurance yet, consider this your wakeup call.
-Last month’s cyber attack on Equifax affected an estimated 143 million consumers.
+If you own a business and you haven’t thought about cyber insurance yet, consider this your wake-up call.
+A 2017 cyber attack on Equifax affected an estimated 143 million consumers.
 Scary as that is, it shouldn’t lead you to assume only big businesses are at risk.

 In recognition of National Cyber Security Awareness Month, we wanted to share some important facts about cyber attacks on small, local businesses.
 Throughout October, we encourage you to call us with any questions you have—even if you aren’t a C&S client—at 508.339.2951.
 Your data security is too valuable to ignore.

 A cyber attack is a type of computer crime.
 It’s a deliberate attempt to do any of the following:

 - Gain unauthorized access to a computer network or online accounts

 - Steal information (passwords, identity data) from an individual or a company

 - Disrupt an operating system (by installing ransom ware, spyware, or computer viruses)

 The end goal for cyber criminals is usually monetary gain.
 But when it comes to cyber attacks on businesses, the collateral damage often costs as much as any amounts stolen, by creating serious business interruptions and compelling owners to make things right again with customers who were affected.
 Experts estimate that recovery from a small business data breach can cost between $36,000 and $50,000.